Joel-Gaming/cs30-Major-Project/proposal.md

     - Constructor (✓),
     - Move Function (✓),
     - Display Function (✓)
-- World ( ) I spent most of my time on this but it would not work
+- World (X) I spent most of my time on this but it would not work
     - Main island (X)
-        - Display ( ),
+        - Display (X)
 - Win Screen (✓)
     - Show (✓)